proctorinc/Automated-Bug-Fix/README.md

 - Yellow text informs user of manual tasks to perform outside of the program (in browser)

-- Gray text with white colon informs user to input information
+- White text with white colon informs user to input information

 ## Setup and usage help:
 1. Save this file in /usr/local/bin so it can be called anywhere: